 Before Strang's death in 1921, he established several housing developments, an interurban railroad and an airfield.
 Remnants of his interurban line remain today as do his limestone car barn, 79th and Santa Fe Drive (home to Traditions Furniture), and his Carriage House in Santa Fe Commons Park, 8045 Santa Fe Drive, home to the Overland Park Historical Society.

 On May 20, 1960, Overland Park was incorporated as a first-class city with a population of 28,085.
-The nationally-recognized city today encompasses 75.6 square miles of Johnson County, and has more than 184,700 residents, making it the second most populous city in Kansas and metropolitan Kansas City.
+The nationally-recognized city today encompasses 75.6 square miles of Johnson County, and has nearly 192,000 residents, making it the second most populous city in Kansas and metropolitan Kansas City.

 Prior to incorporation, Overland Park was part of the Mission Urban Township, which included the cities of Mission and Prairie Village.
 Overland Park's formation was based on land other communities shunned.